bids-standard/bids-website/docs/impact/index.md

 ### Datasets

-Over the past ~7 years, the number of shared datasets available to the public has greatly increased.
+Over the years, the number of shared datasets available to the public has greatly increased.
 Adoption of the BIDS standard across datasets can aid in the sharing of data and collaboration of research.